Introduce us to your group!

 If your group is good at gathering supplies that would support our operations, let us know!
 The need to stock our food and clothing shelves is there throughout the year, not just in the winter months.
 Here are some of the things you might consider for a clothes, blankets, food or supplies drive.

 During the school year (Oct-May), 6:30-8:30 pm, we encourage small groups of young adults (approx. age 18-24) to go out into the community and engage with people in small Acts of Kindness.
 Many of our street friends would admit to not having a single friend.
 That’s why our AOK teams offer conversation and encouragement, share hot chocolate and snacks as available, and where appropriate, refer people to access the NightShift outreach and Care Bus for additional support.
 AOK teams tend to comprise groups of university or college-age students under the supervision of a group leader (ratio 1:4 – that is, one adult for every four youth under the age of 19).
 For the 2019-20 school year we already have groups committed on Tuesdays and Thursdays in Surrey, and Mondays in Langley.

 ♥ Youth groups

-If yours is a youth group from a high school, church or other organization, we can usually accommodate two small groups under the supervision of their teacher or youth group leader at any one time (ratio 1:5 – that is, one adult for every five youth under the age of 19), in the evenings or during the daytime.
+If yours is a youth group from a high school, church or other organization, we can usually accommodate two small groups under the supervision of their teacher or youth group leader at any one time (ratio 1:4 – that is, one adult for every four youth age 11-18), in the evenings or during the daytime.

 ♥ Children of all ages